-1. a.
-EDU 110 Introduction to Education b.
+a.
+EDU 110 Introduction to Educationb.
 EIS 200 Human Growth and Development c.
 EDU 220 Principles of Teaching Submit application DURING EDU 220 2.
 Minimum cumulative GPA of 2.85 3.
 Current FBI & BCI fingerprint background checks (within last 365 days) 4.
 Signed/dated form: "Receipt of Educator Preparation Program Handbook" 5.
 Signed/dated form: "Statement of Assurance of Good Moral Character" 6.
 Register to take the OAE: APK assessment at the completion of EDU 220 and EDU 225/226 or at the latest, during the summer between your 2nd and 3rd year.
-7. Complete the Application for Admission to the Education Program and include when handing in: a.
+7. Items to hand in when applying for admission into the EPP: a.
 Application for Admission to Heidelberg's Educator Preparation Program b.
 OAE: APK registration confirmation/receipt c.
-Receipt of Educator Preparation Program Handbook d.
-Statement of Assurance of Good Moral Character
+Receipt of Educator Preparation Program Handbook - Gateways 1 & 2 d.
+Statement of Assurance of Good Moral Character -